 Add flour and yeast into the mixing bowl and stir well.
 Add water and mix with the stand mixer with the dough hook on for 4 to 5 minutes until a shaggy dough is formed.
 Transfer dough to a lightly greased mixing bowl.
 Cover with plastic wrap and let rise at room temperature for 1 hour then refrigerate for 12 to 18 hours.

-*For same day use, leave sponge at room temperature for 2 to 3 hours until tripled in size.
+*For same day use, leave sponge at room temperature for 2 hours until tripled in size.

 For the Final Dough 主麵糰